samienr/zola-website/content/blog/keyboard/index.md

 I used my university's makerspace for soldering, learning about reflow soldering for smaller components.

 ## Keymap
 First, I defined the keymap.
-I opted for the Colemak-DH layout, as it was designed to be a more ergonomic layout that also allows for faster typing speeds.
+I opted for Colemak-DH, as it was designed to be a more ergonomic layout that also allows for faster typing speeds.
 The other layers were designed by seeing various designs online and then just iterating.

+I had initially set out to write the keymap directly to the ZMK keymap file, but I quickly found [Keymap Editor](https://nickcoutsos.github.io/keymap-editor/), an online tool that can connect to a ZMK repository on GitHub and manage the keymaps with a very easy to use GUI.
+I used the tool to create these keymaps:

 {{ image(url="default_layer.png") }}
 <figcaption>Default layer</figcaption>